manojankk/simple-backupscript-python/README.md

 # simple-backupscript-python
 A very simple folder backup script which backups your work/project folder daily.
-Work in windows/unix/mac
+Works in Windows/Linux/Mac It copies all files and sub-folders into a date based folder,zip it and save

 Python Version : 3 and above